Upcoming e-Invoice Malaysia Changes in 2026 That Businesses Must Pay Attention To

 This means:

-• Businesses must begin their adoption efforts starting from 1 January 2026.
+• Businesses should begin their adoption efforts starting from 1 January 2026.

 • Full enforcement starts after the grace period.